mattjennings/sveltekit-blog-template/posts/getting-started/index.md

 If you're unfamiliar with mdsvex, I would recommend [looking at the website](https://mdsvex.com/playground) to see what is all possible out of the box.

+---

-# Theme
+## Theme

-For code blocks, it uses a slightly modified Night Owl theme.
+For code blocks it uses a slightly modified Night Owl theme.
 You can change the theme by editing `src/prism.css`, or [replacing it with one of the many available themes](https://github.com/PrismJS/prism-themes/tree/master/themes).

 ```javascript
 function helloWorld() {